jasonlll88/GitlabCICDJavaSpringKubernetesAWS/README.md

 The first thing to add the project to the pipeline is to create the file `.gitlab-ci.yml`

-This file is automatically detected by
+This file is automatically detected by gitlab https://docs.gitlab.com/ee/ci/examples/

-https://docs.gitlab.com/ee/ci/examples/

-# ENVAR

-DEPLOY_TOKEN
+For our example we have two stages.
+    one for build the project with maven two for create the docker image an upload to the registry container in gitlab